honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

 Create a new `.js` file in `lib/modules`.
 It will automatically be loaded when the build script is restarted.

-All modules must now have i18n implementations.
-Please see [here](https://github.com/honestbleeps/Reddit-Enhancement-Suite/blob/master/locales/locales/README.md) for details.
+All user-visible text in modules must be translated.
+See the [locales README](/locales/locales/README.md) for details.

 #### Media hosts